Welcome to the next installment of our interview series where folks share their thoughts about Big Travel with Small Money!

 Traveling for very little money is totally possible, even with kids.
 It just takes you a little longer than someone like Chris Guillebeau, who only had to pay for his own ticket to see the world.

 I can only recommend to have an open mind about how you pay for your everyday expenses and to take full advantage of miles and points.
 They add up really fast and with a little planning you can book your next flight or hotel with it.
-Or you just get statement credits for travel expenses with cash back cards like the Barclay Arrival Plus, which is 1 of my favorite cards.
+Or you just get statement credits for travel expenses with cash back cards like the Barclaycard Arrival Plus World Elite Mastercard, which is 1 of my favorite cards.

 Dan – Thanks for sharing your thoughts on having Big Travel with Small Money!